 Automatically update drivers (third-party tool suggested)

->

-> We also strongly recommend Tweakbit’s Driver Updater tool, as it is approved by Microsoft and Norton Antivirus and uses an advanced updating technology.
-It will help you update your drivers in order to avoid the permanent damage to your computer by manually downloading the wrong driver versions.
-Follow this easy 3 steps guide to safely update your drivers:
+We also strongly recommend a third-party driver updater tool that uses advanced updating technology to will help you update your drivers in order to avoid permanent damage to your computer by manually downloading the wrong driver versions.

->

-> Some users tried every known workaround but succeeded in resolving camera issues only after dealing with viruses.
+Some users tried every known workaround but succeeded in resolving camera issues only after dealing with viruses.
 It seems that certain malicious software affects laptop cameras rendering them unusable.
-Namely, it seems that it automatically disables camera and users are left with the black screen.
+Namely, it seems that it automatically disables the camera, and users are left with the black screen.

->

-> Now, for in order to address this concern, you’re going to need either third-party antivirus or up-to-date Windows Defender or Microsoft Security Essentials.
+Now, for in order to address this concern, you’re going to need either third-party antivirus or up-to-date Windows Defender.

->

-> If you’re not sure how to perform a deep scan with Windows Defender (Windows 8 and 10) or Microsoft Security Essentials (Windows 7) respectively, make sure to check the instructions we presented below.
+If you’re not sure how to perform a deep scan with Windows Defender make sure to check the instructions we presented below.

->

-> - Double-click on Windows Defender icon in the notification area to open the dashboard Security Center.
+- Double-click on Windows Defender icon in the notification area to open the dashboard Security Center.

 - Open Virus & threat protection.